Questions You Should be Asking to Hire the Best Sales Reps

-These questions should hint at their experience, their persistence and their resilience.
+These questions should hint at their experience, their persistence, and their resilience.
 Ask how they handle objections and when they stop pursuing a client.
 The more tenacious and persistent, the better!
-But they also need to be sensitive to relationships and wearing out their welcome.
+But they also need to be sensitive to relationships and wear out their welcome.
 Six to eight attempts is probably a good target.

 Find out about a deal they’ve lost or a losing streak.
 Could they turn it around and persevere?
 Can they smile through rejection and bounce back?
 Ask what they’ve learned from past successes and failures.

 Ask questions that can elicit clues about whether they’ll fit into your company culture.
 For example, do you prioritize making a quota every single month or having happy customers?
 Ask about their thoughts about collaborating with other members of the sales team.
 Even if your company doesn’t do that, you don’t want to hire someone who’s unwilling to cooperate with others.